 What are the risks?

 Finally, there is a risk that these fiscal and monetary efforts could give the government an excuse to postpone structural reforms, as the IMF has warned.
-"Without additional reforms Japan risks falling back into lower growth and deflation, a further deterioration in the fiscal situation, and an overreliance on monetary stimulus with negative consequences for the region,” its 2014 regional outlook report said.
+"Without additional reforms Japan risks falling back into lower growth and deflation, a further deterioration in the fiscal situation, and an overreliance on monetary stimulus with negative consequences for the region," the Fund's 2014 regional outlook report said.

 What does this mean for the global economy?